 Management has the responsibility to select and use appropriate accounting policies.
 A summary of the significant accounting policies adopted by the Authority is included in Note 1 to the financial statements.
-There have been no initial selection of accounting policies and no changes in significant accounting policies or their application during the year ended December 31, 2018.
+Except for the matters discussed below, there have been no initial selection of accounting policies and no changes in significant accounting policies or their application during the year ended December 31, 2019.